haozhe-an/DD-GloVe/README.md

 Repository for the implementation and evaluation of DD-GloVe, a train-time debiasing algorithm to learn GloVe word embeddings by leveraging **d**ictionary **d**efinitions.

-Our work is to appear in Findings of ACL 2022.

-Haozhe An, Xiaojiang Liu, and Jian Zhang.
-"Learning Bias-reduced Word Embeddings Using Dictionary Definitions."
-Findings of ACL.
-2022.

 ## DD-GloVe Word Embeddings
 Our trained embeddings are available [here](https://drive.google.com/drive/folders/1yqpBcqENLkPrzL1wfkw08GkO6VQ8m2tf?usp=sharing).